verrazzano/docs/content/en/docs/applications/workloads/coherence/coherence.md

 ```

 ### Prometheus configuration
 Prometheus is configured to scrape targets using the ConfigMaps in the `verrazzano-system` namespace.
-During applications deployment,
+During application deployments,
 Verrazzano updates the `vmi-system-prometheus-config` ConfigMap and adds targets for the application pods.
 Verrazzano also annotates
 those pods to match the expected annotations in the ConfigMap.
 When the application is deleted, Verrazzano removes the targets from
 the ConfigMap.
 You do not need to manually modify the ConfigMap or annotate the application pods.

-Here is an example of the`sock-shop` Prometheus ConfigMap section for catalog.
+Here is an example of the`sock-shop` Prometheus ConfigMap section for `catalog`.
 Notice that pods in the `sock-shop` namespace with labels `app_oam_dev_name`
 and `app_oam_dev_component` are targeted.
-Prometheus will find those pods then look at the pod annotations `verrazzano_io/metricsEnabled`, `verrazzano_io/metricsPath`
+Prometheus will find those pods and then look at the pod annotations, `verrazzano_io/metricsEnabled`, `verrazzano_io/metricsPath`,
 and  `verrazzano_io/metricsPort` for scrape configuration.
 ```
 - job_name: sockshop-appconf_default_sockshop_catalog